-I have ashma since the age of 3.
+I have had asthma since the age of 3.
 It began after a cold, my mother told me.
-I have suffered from this for 57 years now.
-I have tried many different approaches to try to cure or improve my condition.
+I have suffered from breathing difficulties for 57 years now.
+I have tried many different approaches to try to cure or improve my asthmatic condition.
 I can truly say that nothing has worked till I seriously gave the Buteyko technique a go.

 I also quickly began to feel calmer in my life in general.
 Within one month, I felt different in my rhythms.
-I have more patience and calm to deal with life’s challenges on a day to day basis.
-The drugs use to affect my nervous system and often made me feel agitated.
-From 3 to 5 puff of Ventolin a day I am now down to 1 puff a day in 2 months.
+I have more patience and calm to deal with life’s challenges on a day-to-day basis.
+The drugs used to affect my nervous system and often made me feel agitated.
+From 3 to 5 puffs of Ventolin a day I am now down to 1 puff a day in 2 months.
 This is very remarkable progress.

-If I get too tired or stressed or over eat is when the asthma shows up.
-I am learning lots of ways to become aware of this and again have tools to deal with it that are non drug related.
-Another lthing to mention, which is terrific, is how from the start my energy levels have gone up.
-Many small projects around the house I was not able to do before but now can because I have energy and focus to attack the project and get it done.
+If I get too tired or stressed or overeat is when asthma shows up.
+I am learning lots of ways to become aware of this and again have tools to deal with it that are non-drug related.
+Another thing to mention, which is terrific, is how from the start my energy levels have gone up.
+Many small projects around the house I was not able to do before but now can because I have the energy and focus to attack the project and get it done.

-But all these good results come with dedication to the practice, trust, faith, endurance, patience and lots of relaxation.
+But all these good results come with dedication to the Buteyko Breathing practice, trust, faith, endurance, patience, and lots of breathing exercises and relaxation.
 Making this a priority in my life is a big challenge but it is the only way I wish to continue to live my life; to breathe better was my constant need and wish and now it is a reality!